HeardLibrary/linked-data/commonsbot/README.md

 ## Required fields

 The fields that MUST be present in the source tables are listed below.
-Other fields may be present and will be ignored.
+Other fields may be present and will be ignored. *Note: the Vanderbilt Fine Arts Gallery inventory numbers in the example CSV files must be loaded as strings when the table is opened in order to avoid corrupting their values.*

-### CSV table designated by artwork_items_metadata_file value
+### CSV table designated by artwork_items_metadata_file configuration value

+The [example file](https://github.com/HeardLibrary/linked-data/blob/master/commonsbot/works_multiprop.csv) is used to upload data to Wikidata using the [VanderBot script](http://vanderbi.lt/vanderbot).
+So it includes many other fields in addition to the ones listed below.
+The column mapping file required to do the upload is [here](https://github.com/HeardLibrary/linked-data/blob/master/commonsbot/csv-metadata.json).

 `qid` The Wikidata Q ID for the work (MUST include the "Q", not the whole IRI)